nachocaru/xaprb.com/content/blog/2007-10-03-how-to-check-and-optimize-mysql-tables-in-parallel.md

 ---
 title: How to check and optimize MySQL tables in parallel
-  <p>I wanted to point out something that might not be obvious from the name: MySQL Parallel Dump can be used as a generic wrapper to discover tables and databases, and fork off worker processes to do something to them in parallel.
-That "something" can easily be invoking <code>mysqlcheck</code> -- or any other program.
-This makes it really easy for you to do multi-threaded whatever-you-need-to-do on MySQL tables.
-Here's how.</p>
 date: "2007-10-03"
 permalink: /2007/10/03/how-to-check-and-optimize-mysql-tables-in-parallel/
-description:
-  - >
-    MySQL Parallel Dump is a generic multi-threaded wrapper around any program you want to run in parallel on MySQL tables.
-tags:
-  - backups
-  - checking tables
-  - maintenance
-  - MySQL
-  - optimization
-  - SQL
 ---
 I wanted to point out something that might not be obvious from the name: MySQL Parallel Dump can be used as a generic wrapper to discover tables and databases, and fork off worker processes to do something to them in parallel.
 That "something" can easily be invoking `mysqlcheck` &#8212; or any other program.
 This makes it really easy for you to do multi-threaded whatever-you-need-to-do on MySQL tables.
 Here's how: